PTRRupprecht/Spikefinder-Elephant/README.md

     spikefinder.test/
     spikefinder.train/

-2. Start ipython, spyder, ...
+2. a) Start with the interactive Jupyter file `demo.ipynb`

-3. Start with `demo.py`
+2. b) Start ipython or spyder and load the `demo.py`

 A concise description of the algorithms and the ideas behind it will be published soon in the context of a review paper associated with the Spikefinder coding challenge.